Paraphraser/IOTstackBackup/README.md

 	† if you removed the matching exclusion from `iotstack_backup_general` then these directories will be restored in as-backed-up state.

-The following files are given special handling:
+After that, any **files** remaining in the restore are given special handling.
+These typically include:

+* any files with a `.yml` extension such as:

 	* `docker-compose.yml`
 	* `docker-compose-override.yml`
 	* `compose-override.yml`

+* `.env` and/or any files with a `.env` extension.

 This is to cater for two distinct situations:

-* On a bare-metal restore, `~/IOTstack` will not contain any `.yml` file(s) so anything in the backup will be restored.
+* On a bare-metal restore, `~/IOTstack` will not contain any of these file(s) so anything in the backup will be restored.
-* If a `.yml` is already present in `~/IOTstack` then it may be the same as the backup or contain customisations that should not be overwritten.
+* If a file is already present in `~/IOTstack` then it may be the same as the backup or contain customisations that should not be overwritten.
 The restore compares the file in `~/IOTstack` with the one in *path_to.tar.gz*:
 	* If the two files compare the same then nothing happens.
-	* If the two files do not compare the same, the `.yml` from *path_to.tar.gz* will be moved into `~/IOTstack` with a date-time suffix.
-If you want to use a `.yml` that has a date-time suffix, you have to rename it by hand.
+	* If the two files do not compare the same, the file from *path_to.tar.gz* will be moved into `~/IOTstack` with a date-time suffix.
+If you want to use a file that has a date-time suffix, you have to rename it by hand.
-* Note: `iotstack_backup_general` treats compose file names as *prefixes* and includes anything that matches those prefixes.
-For example:

-	- `docker-compose.yml*`

-	will match:

-	- `docker-compose.yml.2021-05-02_1150`

-	However, `iotstack_restore_general` does **not** restore any tagged compose files that are present in a backup.
-If you want them, you will have to unpack the backup yourself.

 The reason for implementing the "general" restore as a standalone script is to make it easier to manage snapshots and/or build your own backup strategy.